 I also learned about building a very strong business model around a niche through ongoing business training and working with coaches, to this day, each teaching me something unique.

-NP: It seems like you’ve had some good mentors.
+NAN: It seems like you’ve had some good mentors.

-HC: Yes.
+HEATHER: Yes.
 The support is out there.
 I have four coaches.
 Some of them are no-cost or low-cost through the Small Business Administration (SBA) and the Entrepreneurial Center at the University of Hartford.

 I have an advisor through the Connecticut Small Business Development Center (CTSBDC).
 That connection helped me get a micro loan for my business.
 It was also tremendous for helping me make new connections, inviting me to important events with leaders in Hartford and other small business owners.